Quantum reservoir computing in Jaynes-Cummings models: Nonlinear memory and time-series prediction: Results

 We will now analyze the qubit-boson dynamics and QRC performance in established tasks that allow us to benchmark different regimes.
 Since QRC targets complex nonlinear temporal tasks, sufficient complexity is required, and the relative performance JC models in the dispersive and resonant regimes is unknown.

-The bosonic reduced density matrix $\rho^{b}$ is a highly nonlinear function of the driving $\beta$ even when we have a resonant JC model, with $\Delta_{b} = \Delta_{a} =0$ in Eq. \ref{jch}, as can be seen from the analytical study in from Ref. ~\cite{alsing_1992}.
+The bosonic reduced density matrix $\rho^{b}$ is a highly nonlinear function of the driving $\beta$ even when we have a resonant JC model, with $\Delta_{b} = \Delta_{a} =0$ in Eq. \ref{jch}, as can be seen from the analytical study in Ref.~\cite{alsing_1992}.
 In the general driven dissipative case, where an analytical solution is difficult to find, an efficient way to visualize the complexity is through the Wigner distribution $W(\Hat{X}, \Hat{P})$ of $\rho^{b}$ in the position ($X$)-momentum ($P$) space, which we show in Fig. \ref{wigner_nonlinearity_compare}(a) and (b) for JC and DJC model respectively, for some random inputs.
 It is clear that the bosonic states in both cases are non-Gaussian in nature and display negativity of the W distribution, a signature of nonclassicality.
-Unlike the JC model, the free Hamiltonian of the DJC model in Eq. \ref{disp_int} is symmetric with respect to $X \leftrightarrow -X$ and $P \leftrightarrow -P$ transformation.
-However, the time-evolution due to the bosonic driving Hamiltonian applies a random displacement on the state along the $X$ axis (see Eq. \ref{drive_hamilt}).
-Thus, the Wigner distribution for DJC shows an overall symmetry with respect to the $P$ axis as shown in Fig. \ref{wigner_nonlinearity_compare}(b).
-It is also interesting to look into the input dependence of the output features, as it was done in Ref.\cite{mujal_2021_b}, considering qubit networks and bosonic ones, respectively.
-In Fig. \ref{wigner_nonlinearity_compare}(c), we show, for both resonant and dispersive models, a rich nonlinear dependence when considering different bosonic observables for a driving amplitude $0<\beta<1$.